 Once you learn about the people in an area, you can figure out where they work and shop and strategically choose your location.

-New location success is also a numbers game.
+De Novo location success is also a numbers game.
 You’ll first want to look at the potential income vs. expenses of the new clinic, including the cost of the space – a Pro Forma for your Physical Therapy Practice.
 Next, you’ll want to calculate a target six months from your opening that will get you past the break-even point.

 Now, step back and think about what you need to do to make those figures a reality.

-We surveyed more than 300 private practice PT owners who were considering an expansion and asked them how many months they expected it would take to get an ROI on their new space.
+We surveyed more than 300 private practice PT owners who were considering an expansion and asked them how many months they expected it would take to get an ROI on their de novo space.
 The first answer we got was from a practice owner who expected to invest anywhere from $50,000 to $150,000.
 That’s pretty expensive, especially given that we’ve opened new locations for less than $50,000 and done very well.
 This might make more sense if you’re in a large city instead of a place like Hershey, PA, where we are.

 Whatever investment you decide on, the ultimate goal is to go from liability to asset as quickly as possible.
 As long as you’re still waiting to break even, your new location is a liability.
 But once it becomes profitable, it becomes an asset.
 We recommend making six months your target for turning your liability into an asset.